For more information about

 always phone 999

 This takes many forms, and covers many specialisms and disciplines, including safeguarding, community safety, trading standards, mental health and social care, to name a few.
-By better informing you as a practitioner around trends, threats and models of serious and organised crime, we can better equip the workforce across Greater Manchester, and beyond.
+By better informing you as a practitioner around trends, threats and models of serious and organised crime, as well as developments in the support and approaches available to prevent and tackle the issue, we can better equip the workforce across Greater Manchester, and beyond.

 We need practitioners to be the eyes and ears for communities, as well as delivering the excellent work they do to contribute to tackling organised crime.
 Practitioners will have access to a range of communities, individuals and spaces, and when we consider the totality of this, we can not only start to spot more of the signs of serious organised crime and exploitation, but put more meaningful interventions and disruptions in place, because we will be better informed of the whole picture of serious and organised crime.

-The information contained on these pages will give you the knowledge and awareness about this type of criminality to enable you to be better equipped, and to be better informed about what your service or agency can do to tackle and disrupt it.
+The information contained on these pages will give you the knowledge and awareness about this type of criminality, and information to support you to be better informed about what your service or agency can do to prevent and disrupt it.

 During 2023, there has been a national increase in reports of concern regarding potential modern slavery, human trafficking, labour abuse and organised immigration crime in the care sector.
 This guide has been produced for staff working in provider organisations, commissioning bodies, voluntary sector organisations and other public sector bodies who may come into contact with individuals working in the care sector.